You hear it all the time: Vet care is expensive. But could you really put a price tag on your precious companion?

 Diseases common in the Samoyed include hip dysplasia (you will see this a lot on this list), aortic stenosis, and various eye diseases.
 Treatment for hip dysplasia alone, if surgery is needed, can cost anywhere from $1500 to $14,000 depending on the surgery.

 How long are we talking?
-Only 7 years on average.
+7 years on average.
 Compare that with your typical mutt that lives around 12-14 years.

 Because of their massive chest size, they are the most prone to bloat out of all the large breed dogs.
 And corrective bloat surgery can cost up to $5000.
 This includes IV fluids, x-rays, and overnight care.